JBEI/ice/README.txt

 ICE depends on external software.
 The minimum requirement to run ICE is Postgres and a java based web server like Tomcat or Jetty.
 To use BLAST to search sequences, it must be installed on your system.
-Then update the jbeir.properties file to tell ICE where it is.
+Then, update the jbeir.properties file to tell ICE where it is.

-To make significant modifications or customizations, we use the optional development tools below.
+To make significant modifications or customizations, we use the optional development tools mentioned below.

 1.1 Postgres